 With globalization, several families are spread around the world.
 Many foreign nationals move to the United States to pursue their education, a career or simply to live “The American Dream.”
 When those foreign nationals become US residents for tax purposes, they are taxed on their worldwide income, regardless of where the funds are coming from.
-The general rule is that gifts are not taxed to the individual receiving them.
+The general rule is that gifts, whether non cash, inheritance, or money, are not taxed to the individual receiving them.
 However, when the gift is coming from a foreign person the rules are quite different, which my catch a lot of taxpayers by surprise.

 The Difference Between a Foreign Gift and a Gift from the US